AcubeSAT/comms-software/README.md

   - ECSS Services used by COMMS

 This project also relies on the [Cross Platform Software](https://gitlab.com/acubesat/obc/cross-platform-software) repository, created to accomodate the common functionality for all of the satellite's platforms.
-It's full integration with COMMS Software is still a work in progress
+Its full integration with COMMS Software is still a work in progress

 ### Build

 After cloning the repo, run the command `git submodule update --init --recursive` to clone the submodules.

+If you're using CLion, you need to add in CMake options (File -> Settings -> Build, Execution, Deployment -> CMake -> CMake Options) this `-DCMAKE_TOOLCHAIN_FILE=cmake-build-debug/conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release`.
 ### Conan

 To build, you need to follow these steps: